How to help?

 - Let the person control what happens following an incident of violence.
 Don’t force

 them to report, call the police, or go to the hospital.

-- If you are a responsible employee/ mandated reporter, it is important to tell the victim/survivor before they disclose.
-The victim/survivor should should decide for themself whether or not they wish to make a report.
+- If all employees are strongly encouraged to support while others are mandated reporters, it is important to tell the victim/survivor before they disclose.
+The victim/survivor should decide for themself whether or not they wish to make a report.

 - Don’t interrupt.

 - Always ask permission before touching the victim/survivor.